DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/typetext.md

 ---
 # t.typeText Method

 Types the specified text into an input element.
+Can be chained with other `TestController` methods.

 ```text
 t.typeText(selector, text [, options]) → this